ayarchvs/Campus-Ministry-Evaluation-System/README.md

 ## ❄️✨7.
 Changed my Religion XD Fixed: all religion from Catholic to Roman Catholic
   -> 1. changed in main-page.php, add event page, add old event page, and database (for look only)

   .

+  ## ❄️8.
+(Semil maybe)  [Add Event (normal ver.) = add-event-.php ]
+ -> 1. fix the handing of missing info (do le pop up message that field is not filled yet ) -> 2. can get ref from files related to update feature "please fill out on field thing" -> 3. do le same thing for no file ref yet

+.